 Whose Line Is It Anyway? started off as a rather basic improvisation show, featuring a lot of games that are great practice for real improv actors but which aren't particularly funny for anyone watching them.
 Over the years it started playing to its strengths, and fans almost universally agree that since then it has become remarkably better.
 None of them can agree, however, on when it went from "boring" to "funny."
 Most often you will hear one or more of the following reasons:

 John stopped appearing on the show

 (Tony/Mike/Greg/Ryan/Colin/any combination of the five) started appearing on the show

 Most Game Show fans think that Wheel of Fortune grew the beard when it eliminated the shopping rounds and had contestants play for cash.
 As a result, the game became much faster-paced, allowing for much longer puzzles that could lead to much bigger payouts.

-Wizards of Waverly Place: The show started off as a typical whacky "Teen with a secret" Kid Com , but by the second season, the show picked up intriguing plot threads and had incredible continuity for a show of this type, as well as an improvement of the writing in general.
+Wizards of Waverly Place: The show started off as a typical wacky "Teen with a secret" Kid Com (but with magical powers!), but by the second season, the show picked up intriguing plot threads and an emphasis on continuity usually uncommon for a show of its type, as well as an improvement of the writing in general.

 You're The Worst was already well liked in its first season as a sardonic deconstruction of romantic comedies, but then the second season upped the ante with an earnest and heartrending depiction of one of the main character's struggles with clinical depression.
 It continued its growth in the third season with its exploration of the characters' issues and growth, grief struggles, and their relationships (two of which are broken up at the end and one with an uncertain future).